KTH/node-web/README.md

 OIDC_CLIENT_SECRET=
 ```

+In server.js you will find examples of using OIDC for securing your routes.

 ### Redis - Mandatory

 We use [Redis](https://redis.io/) for storing sessions and data from Cortina (KTH.se CRM).
 You need to have a Redis running.